Arka-Paul/lsb-stego-detector/README.md

 # LSB Stego Detector: Bitstream Reconstruction for File-Type Attribution

-This repository contains the source code, experimental scripts, payload files, and result outputs for the project:
+This repository contains the source code, experimental scripts, payload files, result outputs, and reproducibility documentation for the project:

 **Decoding Hidden Structures: Bitstream Reconstruction for File-Type Attribution in LSB Steganography**

 The project implements a deterministic reconstruction-based forensic pipeline for identifying concealed file types embedded in images using Least Significant Bit (LSB) steganography.
-Unlike conventional tools that inspect the image file as a contiguous byte stream, this method reconstructs the hidden LSB bitstream first and then applies signature-based file-type attribution.
+Unlike conventional forensic tools that inspect the image file as a contiguous byte stream, this method reconstructs the hidden LSB bitstream first and then applies signature-based file-type attribution.

-The repository is intended to support reproducibility of the reported experiments, including detection accuracy, payload-level attribution, false-positive analysis, ablation testing, robustness/safe-failure analysis, runtime analysis, and comparison against existing forensic tools.
+The repository supports verification and reproduction of the reported experiments, including detection accuracy, payload-level attribution, false-positive analysis, ablation testing, robustness/safe-failure analysis, runtime analysis, and comparison against existing forensic tools.

 ---